I

 Size and Weight

 The Italian Greyhound is a small, miniature dog with exceptionally long legs.
 Even though it stands at some 15 inches, it actually weighs less than its height would suggest.
-There is little difference in the size between males and females.
+There is little difference in size between males and females, who weigh between 7 and 14 lbs.

 Common Health Issues